 On 30th December 2020 the United Kingdom and the European Union signed the EU-UK Trade and Cooperation Agreement (TCA).
-This vast and detailed agreement runs to 1,246 pages and will govern the relationship between the EU and the UK from 1st January 2021.
+This vast and detailed agreement runs to 1,246 pages and governs the relationship between the EU and the UK after it’s exit from the EU on 1 January 2021.
 It covers everything from trade, transport and fisheries to visas, judicial co-operation and law enforcement.
-Given the complexity of the agreement, it’s little wonder that many people are asking, “How will Brexit affect business?”

-Unsurprisingly, there is no simple answer to this question.
-What the deal means for you very much depends on the type of business you have, whether you provide products or services, whether you import or export, which countries you operate in and many other factors.
+What the deal has meant for business owners very much depends on the type of business you have, whether you provide products or services, whether you import or export, which countries you operate in and many other factors.

 Some key outcomes for how Brexit will affect business

-It is going to take everyone time to get to grips with the detail of the Trade and Co-operation Agreement.
+It takes time to get to grips with the detail of the Trade and Co-operation Agreement.
 However, there are many key outcomes that businesses need to be aware of.
 For example:

 - Zero tariffs.
 The TCA agrees tariff-free and quota-free access for products traded between the EU and the UK.
 That said, there are new customs procedures and other requirements in place.

 - Trade in services.
-There will be new barriers, including the end of mutual recognition for professional qualifications in areas such as law, architecture and engineering.
-Typically, you’ll have to have these qualifications recognised on a state-by-state-basis.
+There are now new barriers, including the end of mutual recognition for professional qualifications in areas such as law, architecture and engineering.
+Typically, you now have to have these qualifications recognised on a state-by-state-basis.

 - Conformity assessments.
 Mutual conformity assessments have also gone, meaning manufacturers now need to have their products assessed by a EU-notified body.

 - Haulage and aviation.
-Hauliers will not need ECMT permits to transit through EU territory or make point-to-point journeys to and from EU countries.
-Air transport of passengers and cargo will continue without quantitative restrictions, although UK airlines will no longer be able to transit between two points in the EU (‘onward legs’).
+Hauliers no longer need ECMT permits to transit through EU territory or make point-to-point journeys to and from EU countries.
+Air transport of passengers and cargo has continued without quantitative restrictions, although UK airlines are no longer able to transit between two points in the EU (‘onward legs’).

-These examples are just skimming the surface of the new trade deal requirements.
-It’s also important to remember that, although the TCA has been signed, Brexit is far from done and dusted.
+These examples are just skimming the surface of the trade deal requirements.

 Both sides still face the huge task of implementing the TCA across all the areas it covers.
 This is a major undertaking in itself.
 However, it’s also important to realise that the TCA is not envisioned as a static position.
 There will be future rounds of negotiations between the UK and the EU on a whole range of issues that will be important to businesses.
 There are also outstanding issues that have not been fully addressed by the TCA, including regulatory co-operation for financial services plus ‘data adequacy’, which will affect companies that transfer data between the EU and the UK.